National Council of Chiefs (Zimbabwe)

-Chapter 15 of the constitution of Zimbabwe recognises the institution, status and role of traditional leaders under customary law.
-A traditional leader is responsible for performing the cultural, customary and traditional functions of a Chief, headperson or village head, as the case may be, for his or her community.
-The National Council of Chiefs was constituted in accordance with an Act of Parliament, to represent all chiefs in Zimbabwe.
+The Council operates under Chapter 15 of the Constitution of Zimbabwe (2013), which recognises the institution, status, and role of traditional leaders.
+Traditional leaders are responsible for performing cultural, customary, and traditional functions within their communities, including the promotion of cultural values, resolution of disputes, and allocation of communal land (subject to national law).
+The Council itself was constituted by an Act of Parliament to coordinate and represent all chiefs nationally.